rnaseq/peakRescue/README.md

 PeakRescue
 ===========

-PeakRescue is robust fragment counting method for RNA-seq data.
+PeakRescue is a robust fragment counting method for RNA-seq data.

 This tool takes BAM files produced using any splice aware aligner e.g, TopHat, STAR etc., and  produces fragment count data per gene.